On this page

 1. Pre-mixed options

-Pre-mixed investment options are invested in a diversified combination of assets such as shares, property, infrastructure, fixed interest and cash.
+Pre-mixed options are invested in a diversified combination of assets such as shares, property, infrastructure, fixed interest and cash.
 Some super funds offer up to 350 different choices when it comes to asset mixes.

-Pre-mixed investment options for super pensions are usually categorised by the amount of growth assets (broadly shares and property) and labelled as High Growth, Growth, Balanced or Conservative/Capital Stable.
+The pre-mixed investment options for super pensions are usually categorised by the amount of growth assets (broadly shares and property) and labelled as High Growth, Growth, Balanced or Conservative/Capital Stable.